Welcome To Opawica Explorations Inc.

 The Company is engaged in the search for potential joint venture partners, mineral property acquisitions and financings.

-In October 2012, the Company acquired the option to purchase a 100% interest in four patented mineral claims located near Kirkland Lake in northeastern Ontario, collectively known as the TKL Teck Property.
-In consideration, the Company will incur $50,000 in work expenditures.
+In October 2012, the Company acquired the option from the Town of Kirkland Lake to purchase a 100% interest in four patented mineral claims located near Kirkland Lake in northeastern Ontario, collectively known as the TKL Teck Property.
+In consideration, the Company incurred $50,000 in work expenditures and 100% ownership title to the property was transferred to the Company on April 21, 2015.
 The claims are subject to a 2% NSR and 2% Gross Overriding Receipts royalty in favour of the vendor, one-half of which can be purchased by the Company for $1,000,000 cash at any time.
 The Company shall have the right of first refusal to purchase the remaining one half (1%) royalty.